 I get to contribute to various open-source projects here, particularly:

-Since the beginning of 2017, I work in the ROPOD EU-funded project.
-My primary work is in a work package focusing on fault detection and fault tolerance; in this context, my colleagues and I are working on data logging (in particular, a concept for a so-called robotic black box), component and system monitoring, as well as remote monitoring, experimentation, and diagnosis.
-I also get to do a fair amount of testing with the ROPOD platform.
-Additionally, I am involved in task planning and a little bit of system integration.
+Between 2017 and April 2020, I was a half-time research associate in the ROPOD EU-funded project (the final review of the project was on April 23, 2020).
+My primary work was in a work package focusing on fault detection and fault tolerance; in this context, my colleagues and I were working on data logging (in particular, a concept for a so-called robotic black box), component and system monitoring, as well as remote monitoring, experimentation, and diagnosis.
+I also got to do quite a bit of testing with the ROPOD platform.
+Additionally, I was involved in task planning and a fair amount of system integration.

 After finishing my master’s thesis in 2016, I was briefly involved in the beyondSPAI project.
 My main activity here was performing a comparative analysis of (mostly learning-based) person detection and segmentation models and identifying candidate models that can use skin masks as additional source of information that aids the detection process.